Emotional Behavioral Disorders

 Ongoing Professional Development

 The Department of Special Education and Gifted Education offers a wide variety of professional development opportunities throughout the year.
 Whether networking with leaders in the field at the annual Education for Everyone Event series or simply catching up on the latest tools and techniques in gifted and talented education at the biennial Gifted Education Conference, the College of Education, Leadership & Counseling provides lifelong learning opportunities.
 Most events include a CEU component.
-In addition to annual events, the department offers specialized summer institutes in the area of Supervising Paraprofessionals, Autism Spectrum Disorders and Twice Exceptional Education.
+In addition to annual events, the department offers specialized summer institutes in the areas of Autism Specrum Disorders and Learning Disabilities.

 Mentored Clinical Practice